gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 !!! warning "Compatibility"
     - This mod only supports 1.0.7.0/1.0.8.0 at the moment.
     - **If using Linux**, see [Getting ScriptHookDotNet and IV-SDK .NET to work on Linux](../resources/mod-dependencies.md/#getting-scripthookdotnet-and-iv-sdk-net-to-work-on-linux).

 This mod improves how thunder appears in-game, with actual lighting and improved atmosphere.

 <h3>Installation</h3>

 1. Install [IV-SDK .NET and Clonk's Coding Library](../resources/mod-dependencies.md/#iv-sdk-net) if you hadn't already.
-2. In :material-file-cog:`IVSDKDotNet/config.ini` disable `PauseExecutionWhenNotInFocus` to prevent some issues.
-3. Go to the latest [release page](https://github.com/ClonkAndre/ProjectThunderIV/releases/latest).
+2. Go to the latest [release page](https://github.com/ClonkAndre/ProjectThunderIV/releases/latest).
-4. Download the :material-zip-box:`ProjectThunder.vx.x.zip`.
+3. Download the :material-zip-box:`ProjectThunder.vx.x.zip`.
-5. Extract the contents of :material-folder: ==Files for the main directory== into the game folder.
+4. Extract the contents of :material-folder: ==Files for the main directory== into the game folder.
     - **Do not extract the :material-folder: ==pc== folder** - rather, extract it to the :material-folder: ==update== folder instead.
-6. Extract the `RAIN` file into any empty folder.
+5. Extract the `RAIN` file into any empty folder.
-7. Copy the :material-file:`resident.rpf` archive from :material-folder: ==pc/audio/sfx/== to :material-folder: ==**update**/pc/audio/sfx/==.
+6. Copy the :material-file:`resident.rpf` archive from :material-folder: ==pc/audio/sfx/== to :material-folder: ==**update**/pc/audio/sfx/==.
     - Skip this step if you installed "**Reduced Trafic Screech (Audio Tweak)**" previously.
-8. Open the copied archive with [OpenIV](../../resources/openiv.md/#editing-existing-archives-installing-mods-to-game-files).
+7. Open the copied archive with [OpenIV](../../resources/openiv.md/#editing-existing-archives-installing-mods-to-game-files).
-9. Using the file from the mod, replace the :material-file:`RAIN` file in the :material-folder: ==RESIDENT== folder inside the archive.
+8. Using the file from the mod, replace the :material-file:`RAIN` file in the :material-folder: ==RESIDENT== folder inside the archive.
-10. Configure :material-file-cog:`IVSDKDotNet/scripts/ProjectThunderIV.ini` as you wish.
+9. Configure :material-file-cog:`IVSDKDotNet/scripts/ProjectThunderIV.ini` as you wish.

 ---